 12. Snap some photos in Bo-Kaap

 Walking distance from Cape Town’s city center is the colorful neighborhood of Bo-Kaap.
 A vibrant and bright neighborhood you need to see, even if only for a quick stroll and Instagram shot.
-Check out this post for even more awesome things to do in Cape Town.
-Check out this post to see the best places to visit in Cape Town and should be on your bucket list of things to do!
+It’s one of the best places to visit in Cape Town and should be on your bucket list of things to do!

 Admittedly, 3 days in the Mother City is not nearly enough time if you yearn to see and do it all.
 Hey—that just comes to show that Cape Town is bustling with all of the things that make a city great!

 Obviously, if you are limited on time, you should try to adjust this itinerary to match your personal desires.
 What one backpacker in Cape Town deems important may completely differ to another.